mohamedjouinii/mohamedjouinii/README.md

 # 👋 Hi there!
 I'm Mohamed Jouini

-Welcome to my GitHub profile!
-I'm a passionate Software Developer currently in the final semester of my engineering studies at Esprit Engineering University.
-I specialize in creating impactful, user-focused applications and enjoy exploring new technologies to solve complex problems.
+I'm a passionate Software Developer currently pursuing my master's studies at Philipps University Marburg in Computer science, Germany.
+My strong engineering background stems from my studies at Esprit Engineering University, where I specialized in software development and gained hands-on experience in building scalable and efficient solutions.
+I thrive on exploring new technologies, solving complex problems, and contributing to innovative projects.
 Here's a bit about me:

 ## 🚀 About Me

+- 🎓 I'm pursuing my master's studies at Philipps University Marburg in Computer science .
-- 🎓 I’m in the final semester of my engineering studies at Esprit Engineering University and currently completing an exchange program in Mathematics and Computer Science at Philips-Universität Marburg, Germany.
+- 🎓 I’m in the final semester of my engineering studies at Esprit Engineering University .
-- 💼 I have extensive experience in mobile and full-stack development, having worked on projects involving cutting-edge technologies and modern development practices.
+- 💼 I have extensive experience in full-stack development, having worked on projects involving cutting-edge technologies and modern development practices.
-- 🌱 I’m currently diving deeper into SwiftUI,Flutter,Kotlin,Java, Solidity, and advanced backend technologies like Node.js and Docker.
-- 💬 Ask me about mobile app development, full-stack engineering,or any of the projects I’ve worked on.
+- 🏅 Certified in Java and Agile methodologies, with a foundation in DevOps practices.
+- 📝 Regular contributor to open source projects on GitHub, specializing in mobile and backend frameworks.

 ## 🛠️ Skills